NoharOSP/Perfect_Works_Build/README.md

 Q) When I press patch, an empty command prompt briefly shown up, and the file sizes for the ROMs are only 0-1 KB.

 A) This is most likely a result of using the patcher inside OneDrive.
-Move the patcher and its associated files to a directory outside of OneDrive.
+Two ways to go about this are to move the patcher and its associated files to a directory outside of OneDrive, or pause file synching when patching.

 ## Archive: